6 tips to help avoid smishing scams

 • Requesting donations after a natural disaster or other catastrophic event, such as hurricane or wildfire relief

-• Posing as people you may know, such as a community organizer or politician, who would collect monetary contributions
+• Posing as people you may know, such as a community organizer or politician who would collect monetary contributions

-Five ways to protect against smishing
+6 ways to protect against smishing

 • Never respond to texts from unknown or suspicious numbers – even to tell them to stop.
 Doing so will let scammers know your number is active, and you could be added to spam lists and harassed further.